Plastic materials

 Epoxy resin

-It is used to make very strong two-component adhesives used to make airplanes, automobiles, sports equipment, etc.
+It is used to make very resistant two-component adhesives with which airplanes, automobiles, sports equipment, etc. are manufactured.

-Another very frequent use is the production of fiberglass or carbon fiber panels, used to make boats, racing car fairings, glass containers, printed circuit boards, etc.
+Another very common use is the production of fiberglass or carbon fiber panels, used to make boats, racing car fairings, glass containers, printed circuit boards, etc.

 Polyurethane

-Its best-known use is the manufacture of adhesive foams that serve as thermal insulation for walls or to glue door and window frames with a great capacity to fill gaps.
+Its best-known use is the manufacture of adhesive foams that serve as thermal insulation of walls or to glue door and window frames with great capacity to fill gaps.

 Elastomers